tvanslyke/ENGW-3302/discourse-community-manual.md

 One notable exception to this rule is Bitcoin, whose [reference implementation](https://github.com/bitcoin/bitcoin) was originally written by an individual (or group of individuals) under the pseudonym [Satoshi Nakamoto](https://en.wikipedia.org/wiki/Satoshi_Nakamoto).

 ### C is the Lingua Franca of Programming
-Though nowadays this has shifted towards Python a bit, partucularly for pseudocode, the C programming language is something every sofware developer is expected to have at least a cursory understanding of.
+Though nowadays this has shifted towards Python a bit, particularly for pseudocode, the C programming language is something every software developer is expected to have at least a cursory understanding of.
 Although a beginner won't be expected to know much outside of their first language, at some point it *will* be expected that they have the ability to look at a chunk of C code and be able to vaguely reason about what is going on.
 C is also the language of choice for many open source projects like CPython and the Linux Kernel.
 Complete ignorance of C will keep many communication barriers erected for those trying to get involved in many big-name FOSS projects.

 ### Your Definition of the Word "Hacker" Is Wrong
 The word "hacker" gets thrown around a lot nowadays by the media; the term has become so commonplace in the English-speaking world that that one can expect just about anybody to know what you mean when you use the word.
-Unfornately, what you think about when you hear the word "hacker" is a bastardization of the term's original meaning.
+Unfortunately, what you think about when you hear the word "hacker" is a bastardization of the term's original meaning.
 Here is the definition of "hacker" according to the Jargon File:

 > A person who enjoys exploring the details of programmable systems and how to stretch their capabilities, as opposed to most users, who prefer to learn only the minimum necessary.
 RFC1392, the Internet Users' Glossary, usefully amplifies this as: A person who delights in having an intimate understanding of the internal workings of a system, computers and computer networks in particular.